TeddyGavi/DSA-and-Algorithms/notes/dataStructures/04_stacksQues.md

 - last in first out principle
 - think of stack of plates or pancakes, removed from the top
 - more than one way to implement a stack, possibly with a linked list
+- stack can be done with an array but do not use shift unshift, as this causes a re-indexing of all items

 THE CALL STACK!